In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 Stop rocking them and stand still for a while so that they get used to sleeping without the rocking motion.
 After a few minutes, place them into their cot but maintain contact by putting a hand on their tummy or holding their hand until they drop off into a deep sleep.

-Every time baby goes to sleep, gradually reduce how long your rock them for.
+Every time your newborn sleeps successfully by themselves, gradually reduce how long your rock them for the following night.

 10. Don’t Rush Back Immediately When Baby Fusses

-If your baby won’t sleep unless held when they’re older, always wait a while to see if they fuss when you first put them down in their crib or leave the room…
+If your newborn won’t sleep unless held when they’re older, always wait a while to see if they fuss when you first put them down in their crib or leave the room…

 If they do, the chances are it will be a short fuss, and they will soon settle and drift off to sleep without you having to do anything more.

-But… if you dash back quickly, your baby will soon learn that making a fuss results in your return (which is a habit you certainly don’t want to establish!)
+But… if you dash back quickly, your baby will soon learn that making a fuss results in your return (which is a sleep habit you certainly don’t want to establish.)

 11. Avoid Picking Your Baby Up When They Wake

-When your baby is old enough to sleep through the night, then if they do wake up, try not to pick them up.
+When your baby is old enough to sleep through the night (around 4 months old), if they wake up… try not to pick them up.

 Instead, pat them on their tummy or stroke their forehead.